compsb-unimi/sas-tutorial/README.md

 # README
 This guide is designed to provide users with practical advice on using the hySAS module.
-For theoretical information about the method, please refer to the related manuscript (link).
+For theoretical information about the method, please refer to the related [manuscript](https://pubs.acs.org/doi/full/10.1021/acs.jctc.3c00864).
 The guide is divided into several sections:

 #### hySAS Intro & Overview
 A brief introduction to the method, basic concepts, and an overview of the analyses that can be performed.